Listen: ‘The Five Love Languages’ author Dr Gary Chapman chats to Duncan Robinson.

 After reading several years of notes from marriage counselling sessions, Dr Chapman noticed a pattern emerging: when men and women felt like they weren’t being loved, there tended to be one dominant area that they most ‘complained’ about, or one thing they felt they lacked in their relationship.

 And he noticed five particular categories for responses.

 The first love language is Words of Affirmation: using words to affirm your spouse.
 If this is your love language, you feel most cared for when your partner is open and expressive in using words to affirm and encourage you.

 The second is Acts of Service—doing something for your loved one.
 This might include cooking meals, washing the car or walking the dog, for example.
 This language of love is expressed through doing things for another person.

-The language of Gifts is, obviously, where you give a gift showing you have been thinking about a person, to make them feel appreciated.
+The third language of Gifts is, obviously, where you give a gift showing you have been thinking about a person, to make them feel appreciated.
 The love is not so much wrapped up in the gift itself, but in the thought and heart behind it.

 The fifth in Dr Chapman’s five love languages is Quality Time: giving a person your undivided attention.
 This is not watching TV or playing a computer game together, and it is not so much about what you are doing—it is about the act of doing it together.